The-Z-Labs/bof-launcher/README.md

 }
 ```

-## Running BOFs from a filesystem

-Often during the developemnt/debugging, testing or just playing with a new piece of BOF code it is convenient to run it directly from a filesystem.
-For that purpose we created [cli4bofs](https://github.com/The-Z-Labs/cli4bofs) tool.
-After downloading and building it you can run every BOF out there.
-Below, an example of running [our BOFs](bofs/src) is shown:

-    cli4bofs.exe exec .\zig-out\bin\wWinver.coff.x64.o
-    cli4bofs.exe exec .\zig-out\bin\udpScanner.coff.x64.o str:162.159.200.1-5:123,88

 ## Documenting your BOFs

 We have also introduced a way for documenting BOFs with a simple yaml syntax within BOF's source code file.
 To document a BOF one can prefix each line containing the documentation with `///` at the top of BOF's source code file.
 By defualt during building the library with `zig build`, documentation from each BOF file will be concatenated to one common file `BOF-collection.yaml`.
 This file is ready to be used by our [cli4bofs tool](https://github.com/The-Z-Labs/cli4bofs).
 The yaml syntax for BOF documenting is shown below.
 An example of a BOF with complete documentation can be seen [here](https://github.com/The-Z-Labs/bof-launcher/blob/main/bofs/src/udpScanner.zig) and [here](https://github.com/The-Z-Labs/bof-launcher/blob/main/bofs/src/kmodLoader.zig) (for an example of BOF that exports API).